simplicitesoftware/docs/content/CTG_30_tutorial/CTG_01_getting-started/LSN_01_module/getting-started-module_ENU.md

 10. Grant the Group to the Domain :
     - Check the box
 11. Click **Next**
-12. Fill in the View fileds like so :
+12. Fill in the View fields like so :
-    - icon : click the magnifying glass and pick an icon
+    - Icon : click the magnifying glass and pick an icon
     > For more information about Views, see the [View](/lesson/docs/core/objects/view) section.
 13. Click **Next**